Service Single Image

 Oops!
 Something went wrong while submitting the form.

-If you’re dealing with sudden spinning dizziness when you move your head or change positions, you don’t have to wait it out.
-AudioSense Toronto offers expert BPPV assessment and in-clinic repositioning maneuvers that can often resolve vertigo in just a few visits.
+If you are dealing with sudden spinning dizziness when you move your head or change positions, you do not have to wait it out.
+AudioSense offers expert BPPV assessment and in-clinic repositioning therapy at our Toronto and Markham clinics.
+Vertigo treatment can often resolve symptoms in just a few visits.

 Book Your Appointment Now